 Food had been passed and wine served.
 The meal was nearing completion and Jesus seemed in good spirits.
 Simon’s alert eyes had noticed his every move, down to the very first fact that his disciples ate without a thorough washing.
 He stored each detail in mind ready to tell the others.
 Surely, this man was a prophet, speaking boldly the truth contained in the law.

 A pleasant smell filled Simon’s nostrils.
-In the cacophony of noises as Bartholomew told a story and the men laughed, Simon knew when the masculine smell was infiltrated by a fragrance; a fragrance as appealing as it was disturbing for reasons he couldn’t place his hand on yet, – a forbidden fragrance.
+In the cacophony of noises as Bartholomew told a story and the men laughed, Simon knew when the masculine smell was infiltrated by a fragrance; a fragrance as appealing as it was disturbing for reasons he couldn’t place his hands on yet, – a sensational fragrance, a forbidden fragrance.
 Alarmed, he looked up just in time to see the sinner.

 He almost swore.
 In his house!